Pelosi rules out having Biden create Jan. 6 commission

 WASHINGTON (AP) — House Speaker Nancy Pelosi is ruling out a presidential commission to study the Jan.
-6 insurrection at the U.S. Capitol, telling House Democrats that having President Joe Biden appoint a panel is unworkable even after the Senate blocked an independent probe last week.
+6 insurrection at the Capitol, telling House Democrats on Tuesday that having President Joe Biden appoint a panel is unworkable even after the Senate blocked an independent probe last week.

-Pelosi on Tuesday laid out possible next steps after last week’s Senate vote, in which Senate Republicans blocked legislation to create an independent, bipartisan panel to investigate the siege by former President Donald Trump’s supporters.
+Pelosi laid out possible next steps after Friday’s Senate vote, in which Senate Republicans blocked legislation to create an independent, bipartisan panel to investigate the siege by former President Donald Trump’s supporters.
 She proposed four options for an investigation of the attack, according to a person on the private Democratic caucus call who spoke on condition of anonymity to discuss internal conversations.

 The first option, Pelosi said, is to give the Senate another chance to vote on the commission.
 Six Republicans voted with Democrats to move forward with the bill, and a seventh missed the vote but said he would have backed it.
 That means Democrats would only need support from three additional Republicans to reach the 60 votes needed for passage.
 The commission would be modeled after a highly respected panel that investigated the 9/11 terrorist attacks.